- The Pathway

 The Selection Panel has met to select the athletes that will attend the 2014 PGB World Class Talent Identification Camps.
 The athletes selected to attend camps in January and February 2014 can be found here.

-The process for PGB Athletes accessing the Series of National Talent Identification Camps is detailed in the PGB Entry and Exit Procedure Policy for the WC Youth Programmes which is available here.
+The process for PGB Athletes accessing the Series of National Talent Identification Camps is detailed in the "Eligibility for PGB World Class Youth Programmes Policy" which is available here.
 For the 2014 TID Camps the selection was taken from the National Biathlon with an additional shoot being available.
 November is the month when we select for camps in January and February the following year.
 In 2014 the National Triathlon is to be held in May and there will be a review of results to capture any athletes that have improved shooting skills in first half of 2014.

 English Talent Programme